lumen-org/lumen/README.md

 `lumen` allows a user to interactively compile queries and visualize the queries results, however, `modelbase` does the heavy computation and actually answers the queries.
 You can get `modelbase` [here](https://github.com/lumen-org/modelbase) where you also find information on how to set it up and run it as a webservice.

-* `lumen` and `modelbase` need to be configured correctly with 'matching' settings:
+* `lumen` and `modelbase` need to be configured correctly with 'matching' settings.
+By default this is the case and you do not need to change these settings.
   * hostname set in the configuration of `lumen` must match the actual hostname of `modelbase`.
   * port must match
   * protocol must match (http or https)
-By default this is the case and you do not need to change these settings.

 * In order to do anything useful the backend needs to host some probabilistic model that you want to explore.
 Models can be created and trained from data using the `modelbase` Python package.
 See the documentation.